PhilipDaniels/dotnetversioning/SetVersion/usage.md

 DESCRIPTION
 ===========
-dotnet-setversion applies a pattern `PAT` to a current version number `CUR` to produce a new, updated version number. `PAT` and `CUR` may be specified on the command line or extracted from `INFILE`, which may be of several different types.
+dnv applies a pattern `PAT` to a current version number `CUR` to produce a new, updated version number. `PAT` and `CUR` may be specified on the command line or extracted from `INFILE`, which may be of several different types.
 Command line parameters take priority over those read from the `INFILE`.
 There are separate options to allow independent control of the three assembly attributes - AssemblyVersion, AssemblyFileVersion and AssemblyInformationalVersion.

-Both the pattern and the current value may be read from `INFILE`.
-However, any values set on the command line take priority.

-Variables may be used in `PAT` to perform common operations such as incrementing existing numbers and substituting dates, environment variables, or the contents of files.
+Variables may be used in `PAT` to perform common operations such as incrementing existing numbers and substituting dates, environment variables, or the contents of files. `CUR` is only used when the {{Inc}} pattern is being used to add 1 to an existing number, for other patterns there is no need to specify `CUR`.

-dotnet-setversion can use either the traditional four-part .Net version number or the three-part SEMVER version numbering scheme favoured by dotnet/cli.
-It is recommend to use SEMVER.
+dnv can use either the traditional four-part .Net version number or the three-part SEMVER version numbering scheme favoured by dotnet/cli.
+SEMVER is recommended.

 After the new version number(s) are determined, they are written to the `OUTFILE`. `OUTFILE` may be, and typically will be, the same file as `INFILE`.
-There is no option to write to standard output.
+If no `OUTFILE` is specified then the new version numbers are written to the standard output, this allows dnv to be used as a simple pattern evaluator.

-dotnet-setversion is designed to work with both legacy .Net applications which use Assembly attributes and the net dotnet/cli `project.json` scheme which uses just a "version" tag.
-In the former, you probably want to control each attribute independently, while for project.json it is sufficient to simply set the "version" to an appropriate value such as "1.2.3.4-pre20160320" and allow the dotnet tooling to set the attributes and nupkg package name automatically.
+dnv is designed to work with both legacy .Net applications which use Assembly attributes and the net dotnet/cli `project.json` scheme which uses just a "version" tag.
+In the former, you probably want to control each attribute independently, while for dotnet/cli projects you will probably also want to set the AssemblyInformationalVersion attribute in a source file, since it does not appear to be possible to set this attribute via project.json.
+If you set "version" to a value such as "1.2.3-pre20160320" then the new tooling will build a nupkg with an appropriate name.

 SUPPORTED FILE TYPES
 ====================